 For new hardware, only the actual access to the device's hardware needs to be implemented.

 vdcd/p44vdc are based on a set of generic C++ utility classes called p44utils, which provides basic mechanisms for mainloop-based, nonblocking I/O driven automation daemons. p44utils is also included as a submodule into this project.

 If you like this project you might want to...

-- Join the plan44_vdcd google groups mailing list to ask questions and discuss vdcd related topics
+- Visit the plan44 forum to ask questions and discuss vdcd related topics

 - See github project to get the latest version of the software